helm/charts/stable/magento/README.md

 > **Note**:
 >
-> Setting `elasticsearch.enabled` to true will launch seven more nodes by default.
+> Setting `elasticsearch.enabled` to true will launch seven more pods by default.
 Use it with caution.

 > **Note**:
 >